alzwded/summer-school-test-data/README.md

 If you're on windows, you need to run `make` in "x64 Native Tools Command Prompt for VS 2019", because it requires a pretty up-to-date compiler and OpenMP support.
 See also ![vstools.png](vstools.png).

+If you're on Linux on a distro like CentOS 7, you need a modern compiler like gcc 7.3.1 obtained via scl and devtoolset-7; in that case, run `scl enable devtoolset-7 'make'`.
+It *should* work out of the box on Ubuntu & friends.
+If you get errors like "something something sandybridge", you can remove the compiler flags to get it to compile in legacy Pentium II mode, single threaded; it will work, but slowly.

 ParaView
 --------